Home NAS Setup in India: Complete Storage Guide

 RAID 5 (Striping with Parity)

 Minimum three drives.
-Data and parity are distributed across all drives.
+Data and parity get distributed across all drives.
 One drive can fail without data loss.
 You lose one drive's worth of capacity (three 4 TB drives give you 8 TB usable).

 Best for: 3-4 drive setups where you want a balance of redundancy and capacity.
+Probably overkill for a first NAS, but it's nice to know the option exists.

 RAID 6 (Double Parity)